The partial activity scheme, commonly known as partial unemployment, is a system that allows the employer to:

 - The foreseeable period, which must be between one week and six months; – The number of employees concerned;

-- If necessary, the prior opinion of the IRPs.
+- Where applicable, the prior opinion of the employee representatives.

 The second step: the employer's claim for compensation

-Once authorized to use the partial activity scheme, the employer must send a dematerialized request for compensation on the aforementioned website.
+Once authorized to use the partial activity scheme, the employer must submit a compensation claim electronically on the aforementioned website.

-The request must include information making it possible to identify the employer and the employees concerned (the identity of the employer, the list of names of the employees concerned and their registration number in the national directory for the identification of natural persons, and the nominative statements specifying in particular the number of hours off work per employee).
+The application must include information enabling the identification of the employer and the employees concerned (the identity of the employer, the list of names of the employees concerned and their registration number in the national register of identification of natural persons, and the nominative statements specifying in particular the number of hours of unemployment per employee).

 In principle, the employer is compensated monthly by the Service and Payment Agency (ASP).